Re-Aged Debt Disputes: Fix an Incorrect Date of Delinquency Fast

 • Who does it?
 Debt buyers, collection agencies, or even original creditors during portfolio sales.
 CFPB examiners repeatedly cite “inaccurate DOFD transfers” as a supervision finding.

 • Why it matters.
-A re-aged debt lingers, drags down scores, and gives collectors fresh leverage.
-Experian admits any change to the open date must retain the original DOFD.
+A re-aged debt lingers, drags down scores, and gives collectors the appearance of fresh leverage.

 The FTC warns that furnishers must supply the true DOFD within 90 days or risk enforcement.
 Meanwhile, the CFPB calls re-aging an “unfair practice that can mislead consumers and violate the CFPA.”